Cognic-AI/SpiritX_Cognic_AI_02/README.md

 ### Key Database Features

 1. **Role-Based Authentication**
-   - Admin users have access to management features
+   - Admin users (role_id = 1) have access to management features
-   - Regular users can only manage their own teams
+   - Regular users (role_id = 2) can only manage their own teams
+   - Authentication is managed using NextAuth.js with custom session handling

 2. **Proper Null Handling**
    - Statistics are properly handled when division by zero would occur